Information disclosure based on the TCFD recommendations

 Technology

-• Lost sales opportunities for POS products due to slow development of energy-saving technologies in response to rapidly growing demand for decarbonization-related products and services.
+• Lost sales opportunities due to the slow development of energysaving technologies in response to a rapidly growing demand for decarbonization-related products and services.

 • Trend survey and adoption study of key units and components with high energy-saving performance.

-• Review development and sales plans for POS products suitable for energy-saving technology trends.
+• Review of product development and sales plans suitable for energysaving technology trends.

 • Feasibility study of renewable energy by solutions.